How is the grant award funding determined?

 When will I be notified if I have been selected to receive the grant?

-All applicants will be notified of their selection status in early June.
+All applicants will be notified of their selection status via email by mid June.

 If I was not selected to recieve the grant, is there a way to appeal?